Reconfigurable Radar Signal Processing Accelerator for Integrated Sensing and Communication System: Reconfigurable RSP Architecture

 \subsection{Digital Beamforming and Inverse FFT}

-After 1D-FFT on a single received packet, we have $Q \times K$ complex samples in BRAM B. \textbf{Step.2.} in the RSP block involves multiple ($I$) large-size matrix multiplication operations in equation \eqref{eq:MatMultFFT} followed by the extraction of diagonal elements.
-The direct hardware realization of these operations is computationally complex.
-Hence, we exploit the significant redundancy associated with: (1) the selection of diagonal elements to obtain $\Gamma_n \in \mathbb{C}^{K \times I}$; and (2) the $Q$ replicas of the $\mathbf{g}_n$, to realize a computationally efficient architecture implementation of equation \eqref{eq:MatMultFFT} followed by the corresponding IFFT in \textbf{Step.3.} as shown in Fig.~\ref{fig:mf-arch}.
+After 1D-FFT on a single received packet, we have $Q \times K$ complex samples in BRAM B. The digital beamforming across $Q$ antennas, as discussed in \textbf{Step.2.} of RSP, is given as,

+Here, $\mathbf{w}_{\phi_i} = [1\; e^{-j k_c d \sin\phi_i} \cdots e^{-j (Q-1)k_c d\sin \phi_i}]^T$ provides a digital weight vector to the ULA receiver data to scan the beam at $\phi_i$; and $\text{diag}$ extracts the diagonal elements of the complex $K \times K$ matrix generated after matrix multiplication. \\ The direct hardware realization of equation \eqref{eq:MatMultFFT} is computationally complex and involves multiple ($I$) large-size matrix multiplication operations.
+Hence, we exploit the significant redundancy associated with (1) the selection of diagonal elements to obtain $\Gamma_n \in \mathbb{C}^{K \times I}$; and (2) the $Q$ replicas of the $\mathbf{g}_n$, to realize a computationally efficient architecture implementation of equation \eqref{eq:MatMultFFT} followed by the corresponding IFFT in \textbf{Step.3.} as shown in Fig.~\ref{fig:mf-arch}.

 The matrix, $\mathbf{W} \in \mathbb{C}^{I \times Q}$, comprising of digital weight vector for all $Q$ antennas and $I$ azimuth values, is fixed.
 Hence, it is precomputed and initialized in BRAM C. In real-time, the first step is to perform element-wise complex multiplications (CM) between each column of BRAM B containing 1D-FFT output and the $i^{th}$ column of BRAM C. These operations are performed using parallel $Q$ CMs.
-Resultant $Q$ outputs are accumulated using $Q$-input complex adder (CA) to obtain a single complex sample, which is multiplied with the corresponding sample of the precomputed frequency domain version of the transmitted Golay sequence ($\mathbf{\tilde{g}}_n[k_f], k_f = 1 \cdots K$) stored in BRAM D. This process is repeated for each $i^{th}$ column of BRAM B, as shown in the figure, to obtain $K$ complex samples for a given azimuth, $\phi_i$.
+Resultant $Q$ outputs are accumulated using $Q$-input complex adder (CA) to obtain a single complex sample, which is multiplied with the corresponding sample of the pre-computed frequency domain version of the transmitted Golay sequence ($\mathbf{\tilde{g}}_n[k_f], k_f = 1 \cdots K$) stored in BRAM D. This process is repeated for each $k^{th}$ column of BRAM B, as shown in the figure, to obtain $K$ complex samples for a given azimuth, $\phi_i$.
 Next, we perform the 1D-IFFT on $K$ samples using AMD-Xilinx IP.
 This process is repeated for $I$ azimuth values to obtain $I \times K$ samples in BRAM E.

 The direct mapping of equation \eqref{eq:MatMultFFT} incurs $QK$ CMs for digital beamforming followed by $K^2Q$ CM and $K^2$ $(Q-1)$-input CA. The proposed computationally efficient architecture also needs $QK$ CMs for digital beamforming.
 However, it needs only $KQ$ CMs and $K$ $(Q-1)$-input CA. Thus, the proposed architecture needs $K$ times fewer CMs and CAs, offering significant savings in resource utilization, execution time, and power consumption.
 The BRAM memory requirement is also reduced by a factor $Q$ due to the shifting of CA operations before the element-wise multiplication with the frequency domain version of the transmitted Golay sequence.